American Littoral Society: History

-An early project for the organization was to protect a ship named San Diego, a heavy cruised that was sunk during World War I, by a torpedo from a German submarine, a few miles from Long Island.
+An early project for the organization was to protect the USS California (ACR-6), a cruiser that was sunk during World War I, by a torpedo from a German submarine, a few miles from Long Island.
 Shipwrecks provide useful structures for marine life, and the littoral society set out to prevent the salvage operation.
 In 1963, the organization raised funds to conduct an inventory of shipwrecks along the US coasts with the aim of protecting them, working with various fishing organizations which supported the goal because the shipwrecks attract game fish.

 In 1966 the organization selected a porpoise to represent it, chosen as a likeable animal which might do for their cause what Smokey the Bear did for the U.S. Forest Service.
 In the late 1960s it launched an initiative to raise awareness and promote protection of estuarine areas along the Atlantic Coast.

 In New Jersey, it helped to pass multiple pieces of conservation legislation.
 The Major Coastal Area Facility Review Acts declares the state's coastal waters a "unique and irreplaceable resource" and requires potential developers to secure permits to build on the coast.
 It also required a coastal inventory and the preparation of an environmental strategy.
 The Freshwater Wetlands Protection Act of 1987 extended state and federal protections of waterways from coastal and navigable waters to freshwater wetlands, stopping "unnecessary or undesirable alteration or disturbance".

-In 1978, when groynes and jetties were the most common ways to repair beaches and limit the amount of sediment movement, the Littoral Society advocated a form of beach repair: piping the ocean floor from 2-3,000 feet from the shore onto the beach to replace lost sand.
+In 1978, when groynes and jetties were the most common ways to repair beaches and limit the amount of sediment movement, the Littoral Society advocated a form of beach repair: piping the ocean floor from 2–3,000 feet from the shore onto the beach to replace lost sand.

-In the 1980s, the organization worked with Greenpeace to protest NL Industries, which dumped more waste into the Atlantic ocean than any other company.
+In the 1980s, the organization worked with Greenpeace to protest NL Industries, which dumped more waste into the Atlantic Ocean than any other company.
 It ran its first New York beach cleanup in 1985.

-In the 1990s, when the state of New Jersey began issuing fines to people fishing and crabbing in Newark Bay and the Hackensack River, where it was illegal due to pollution, the Littoral Society argued the fines were unfair when the state was not taking sufficient action to require companies creation the pollution to work to fix it.
+In the 1990s, when the state of New Jersey began issuing fines to people fishing and crabbing in Newark Bay and the Hackensack River, where it was illegal due to pollution, the Littoral Society argued the fines were unfair when the state was not taking sufficient action to require companies that created the pollution to work to fix it.